Mat-O-Lab/OpenBISmantic/README.md

-# OpenBISmantic
+# openBISmantic
-Demonstrator of a Export Mechanism for OpenBIS Data to Sematic Data.
+Demonstrator of a Export Mechanism for openBIS Data to Semantic Data.

 # Install